eidheim/Simple-WebSocket-Server/README.md

 A very simple, fast, multithreaded, platform independent WebSocket (WS) and WebSocket Secure (WSS) server and client library implemented using C++11, Boost.Asio and OpenSSL.
 Created to be an easy way to make WebSocket endpoints in C++.

-See also https://github.com/eidheim/Simple-Web-Server for an easy way to make REST resources available from C++ applications.
+See https://github.com/eidheim/Simple-Web-Server for an easy way to make REST resources available from C++ applications.
+Also, feel free to check out the new C++ IDE supporting C++11/14/17: https://github.com/cppit/jucipp.

 ### Features